-Keg Coupler - After cleaning it is an excellent opportunity to check the probe o-rings (102-526) and bottom seal (102-521) on the keg coupler are in good condition.
-Verify the probe o-rings on the keg coupler are properly lubricated (with a food grade lubricant FT101L) to allow the coupler probe to move freely; this prevents wear and tear when the keg coupler is tapped and untapped on the keg.
+Keg Coupler - After cleaning, it is an excellent opportunity to check the probe o-rings (102-526), and the bottom seal (102-521) on the keg coupler is in good condition.
+Verify the probe o-rings on the keg coupler are properly lubricated with a food-grade lubricant (FT101L) to allow the coupler probe to move freely; this prevents wear and tear when the keg coupler is tapped and untapped on the keg.

-Note: Only use cleaning chemicals specifically manufactured for beer line cleaning.
+Only use cleaning chemicals specifically manufactured for beer line cleaning.
 Only chemicals specifically manufactured for beer line cleaning will dissolve the buildups of bacteria, yeast, mold, and beer stone that occur with draft beer.
-And for safety it is very important that all directions on these cleaning chemicals be followed completely.
+And for safety, all directions on these cleaning chemicals must be followed completely.

 For over 60 years, Micro Matic has been recognized as one of the world’s leading suppliers of draft beer equipment.
 Specializing in keg-to-glass technology, we offer a total solution for meeting your draft beer equipment needs.
 Our dedication to customer service is supported by four regional sales and distribution centers, the Micro Matic Dispense Institute for training and education, and a Certified Installer Network for draft beer installations.
 Want to speak with a “perfect pour” expert?
 Contact Micro Matic today.